stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 red heels and periwigs set off the painted pediments whose signs of wear were now becoming so visible.

-  Westward the hill dropped almost as steeply as above, down to the old &ldquo;Town Street&rdquo; that the founders had laid out at the river&rsquo;s edge in 1636.
+  Westward the hill dropped almost as steeply as above, down to the old  "Town Street " that the founders had laid out at the river's edge in 1636.
 Here ran innumerable little lanes with leaning, huddled houses of immense antiquity; and fascinated though he was, it was long before he dared to thread their archaic verticality for fear they would turn out a dream or a gateway to unknown terrors.
-He found it much less formidable to continue along Benefit Street past the iron fence of St. John&rsquo;s hidden churchyard and the rear of the 1761 Colony House and the mouldering bulk of the Golden Ball Inn where Washington stopped.
-At Meeting Street&mdash;the successive Gaol Lane and King Street of other periods&mdash;he would look upward to the east and see the arched flight of steps to which the highway had to resort in climbing the slope, and downward to the west, glimpsing the old brick colonial schoolhouse that smiles across the road at the ancient Sign of Shakespear&rsquo;s Head where the   Providence Gazette and Country-Journal   was printed before the Revolution.
+He found it much less formidable to continue along Benefit Street past the iron fence of St. John's hidden churchyard and the rear of the 1761 Colony House and the mouldering bulk of the Golden Ball Inn where Washington stopped.
+At Meeting Street--the successive Gaol Lane and King Street of other periods--he would look upward to the east and see the arched flight of steps to which the highway had to resort in climbing the slope, and downward to the west, glimpsing the old brick colonial schoolhouse that smiles across the road at the ancient Sign of Shakespear's Head where the   Providence Gazette and Country-Journal   was printed before the Revolution.
 Then came the exquisite First Baptist Church of 1775, luxurious with its matchless Gibbs steeple, and the Georgian roofs and cupolas hovering by.
 Here and to the southward the neighbourhood became better, flowering at last into a marvellous